bayyangjie/Analysis-of-Hospital-Patients-Satisfaction-Levels/README.md

   OR WTYPE NOT IN ('1','2','3','4')
 ```

-Updating the table to replace the empty/invalid values with NULL input
+Updating the table to replace the empty/invalid values with NULL input:
 ```
 UPDATE doc_survey
 SET